Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 State regulations require a comprehensive security plan to protect delivery employees, products, and customers.
 Your plan should include:

-• GPS Tracking: Vehicles must be equipped with GPS technology to track and log all delivery routes.
+• GPS tracking: Vehicles must be equipped with GPS technology to track and log all delivery routes.

-• Emergency Protocols: Establish clear protocols for theft prevention, incident response, and employee safety.
+• Emergency protocols: Establish clear protocols for theft prevention, incident response, and employee safety.

-• Staff Training: Delivery employees should receive training on security protocols, product handling, and emergency response procedures.
+• Staff training: Delivery employees must be trained on security protocols, product handling, and emergency response procedures.
+The security plan must be submitted to the DCC for review and approval before operations begin.

 Confirm Vehicle and Driver Requirements